kurron/ansible-role-logstash/README.md

 Role Name
 =========

-The Elastic Stack, aka ELK.
+The Logstash portion of the Elastic Stack, aka ELK.

 Requirements
 ------------